YourongYe/How-to-use-git-hub/Git.md

 git reset --soft < commit-number >
 or git reset --hard commit-number

 **3. Follow-up action: move the changes to another branch**

-- Make sure you use soft reset instead of hard
-- "git stash" the changes
-- Checkout to another branch
+Save and hide the changes for current branch (so that you can checkout to another branch):
+git stash

-"git stash apply" and the changes will move to this new branch
+Bring back the hiding changes (or you can move them to another branch):
+git stash apply

+**Make sure you don't do git stash in two branches at the same time, otherwise it will wipe out the previous saved changes**